-The final online algorithmic step before a trajectory can be executed by the robot is to perform post-processing to ensure that it is smooth and time-continuous safe, i.e., that it lies entirely within $\mathcal{C}_{\text{free}}$.
+The final online algorithmic step before a path sequence can be executed by the robot is to time-parameterise the paths and perform post-processing to ensure that they are smooth and time-continuous safe; that is, they are contained entirely within $\mathcal{C}_{\text{free}}$.
 We refer to this post-processing as \textit{trajectory adaptation}.

 There are a number of existing trajectory optimisation algorithms that are designed for similar purposes.
 In general, these algorithms require an initial seed trajectory as input, which they attempt to adapt to satisfy given constraints and maximise/minimise a given objective.
-In this work we can conveniently use the modified subspace trajectory, $\pi^*(t_j,t_l)$, as the seed trajectory.
+In this work we can conveniently use the time-parameterised modified subspace path, $\pi^*(t_j,t_l)$, as the seed trajectory.

 Unfortunately, trajectory optimisation approaches are not guaranteed to succeed in finding a solution and depend heavily on the choice of seed trajectory.
-The seed trajectory already accounts for obstacles known at the time of construction and is preferable to less informed choices, such as a straight line trajectory in configuration space.
+The seed trajectory already accounts for obstacles known at the time of construction and is preferable to less informed choices, such as a straight-line trajectory in configuration space.
 However, a fallback method remains necessary in case of failure due to obstacles discovered or a task not lying within any subspace at execution time.
 In such an event, a probabilistically complete planner is used with the closest IK solution assignment, $q^*_t$ used as its goal configuration input.
 Probabilistically complete methods may still fail to find a solution in a reasonable amount of time.
 Thus, HAP enforces a user-defined threshold and terminates execution if exceeded.
 This is the only condition in which HAP fails to produce an executable trajectory.